 “When you walk into test labs or manufacturing organizations, they have millions of dollars of investment in their gear,” Edwards told Electronic Design.
 “Typically, the people writing those checks don’t have great visibility into utilization.
 They could see certain pieces of equipment gathering dust, but when these organizations become distributed geographically it becomes a lot harder.”

+The question is whether Gradient One can turn other companies trying to buff out operational costs into paying customers.
 Working against it is the concern that test results are generally more secure stored in a company’s internal network than the cloud.
 But working in Gradient One’s favor is the fact that the electronics supply chain is growing more global and test outsourcing has ramped up in recent years.
-The company has raised venture capital funding from early investors but declined to disclose the total.

 Gradient One currently supports about 400 different models of test equipment, including oscilloscopes, motor controllers and any of the other instruments typically scattered around manufacturing plants or test labs.
 The company uses interchangeable virtual instrument (IVI) and other standard interfaces to maximize support for its software, but it also offers tools for custom test setups.

-Carving out part of the $11 billion market for electronic test equipment requires a careful touch.
+Muscling into the $11 billion market for electronic test equipment could be difficult for Gradient One,which has raised venture funding but declined to disclose the total.
 “Test engineers are creatures of habit,” said Edwards.
 “They have a way of doing things and if you are going to interrupt their workflow, it is probably not going to be an effective implementation.”
-Gradient One believes it can feed their habits.
+Gradient One says it should fit right in.